Nick (Aagnik) Pant

 A little more about me

 I was born in Kathmandu, Nepal and I immigrated to North America when I was ten years old (I grew up mostly in Canada, and have lived in nine different cities across the world).
-As an immigrant, I understand that our socioeconomic backgrounds touch every aspect of our lives.
-It is because of this that I strongly believe in efforts to promote diversity and equity.
+I strongly believe in the importance of including a wide range of viewpoints from individuals with different experiences and perspectives in academia.
 In terms of hobbies, I enjoy cycling, hiking, and travelling the world, and I am a big fan of languages and linguistics.
 In addition to English, I speak Nepali, and a little bit of Hindi and French.
 My favourite movie is Timecrimes, an independent and underrated Spanish movie that is hilarious and bound to give you some great laughs.